 Wat Chalong has been welcoming visitors for over a century.
-Locals come to pray and Westerners come to learn about Buddhism.
-The temple is open from seven in the morning to five in the afternoon.
+Locals come to pray and tourists come to learn about Buddhism.
 The Grand Pagoda dominating the temple contains a splinter of Lord Buddha's bone and is officially named Phramahathatchedi-Jomthaibarameepragat.
 The pagoda is decorated with wall paintings depicting the Buddha's life story and also features various Buddha images.
-Take your time in the pagoda; it is a breezy, cool location and one which is very popular with visitors to the temple.
-Always busy and a colourful place to be, there is plenty of parking here.
+Take your time in the pagoda; it's a breezy, cool location and one which is very popular with visitors to the temple.
+Always busy and a colourful place to be, there's plenty of parking here.
 Read More...

 Phuket's Big Buddha is one of the island's most important and revered landmarks on the island.
-The huge image sits on top of the Nakkerd Hills between Chalong and Kata and, at 45 metres tall, it is easily seen from far away.
-The lofty site offers the best 360-degree views of the island, with sweeping vistas of Phuket Town, Kata, Karon beaches, Chalong Bay and more.)
-Easily reachable via a six-kilometre road leading from Phuket's main artery route, it is a must-visit island destination.
+The huge image sits on top of the Nakkerd Hills between Chalong and Kata and, at 45 metres tall, it's easily seen from far away.
+The lofty site offers the best 360-degree views of the island, with sweeping vistas of Phuket Town, Kata, Karon beaches, Chalong Bay and more.
+Easily reachable via a 6-km road leading from Phuket's main artery route, it's a must-visit island destination.
 Read More...

 Wat Khao Rang (or Sumnak Song Khao Rang) enjoys a great location in Phuket Town, on the slope of the popular Rang Hill.
 It has a large golden sitting Buddha – the first of its kind on the island and the spiritual centre of the island for many locals.
 This temple is busy at weekends when locals pay a visit.
-It not only looks amazing, it was also the first big Buddha image Phuket ever had until the giant Buddha was built in the Nakkerd Hills between Chalong and Kata.
-Wat Khao Rang grounds are divided in two areas: the original building supporting the sitting Buddha on its roof, with its back against the green hillside, and the new temple next to it.
+It not only looks amazing but was also the first big Buddha image Phuket had until the giant Buddha was built in the Nakkerd Hills between Chalong and Kata.
+Wat Khao Rang grounds are divided into 2 areas: the original building supporting the sitting Buddha on its roof, with its back against the green hillside, and the new temple next to it.
 Read More...

-- Opening Hours: Daily from about 08:00 – late afternoon
+- Opening Hours: Daily from 8am to late afternoon

 Wat Phra Thong is not very large but it’s a pleasant place to visit.
 The main attraction is the half-buried golden Buddha image which is said to be untouchable as every person who has tried to dig it out is reported to have been cursed.
 Legend has it that a boy who tied his buffalo to an object that looked like a post fell ill and died, along with the buffalo.
 His father went to check the post and it turned out to be part of a buried Buddha image.
 One of the island’s oldest temples, it received a visit in 1909 by King Rama VI, who gave it its official name.
 Read More...

 Known by locals as Wat Lipon, this temple is in Thalang, north of Phuket Town.
 The first sight on entering the grounds is of the 29-metre-high Sleeping Buddha on top of the wat’s central building, so large that it is noticeable from the road outside.
-You will notice that there are quite a few non-Buddha images, including a giant and lions, all from Thai myths.
-They are believed to act as the temple’s guards.
+You'll notice that there are quite a few non-Buddha images, including a giant and lions, all from Thai myths.
+They're believed to act as the temple’s guards.
 Other interesting images are of phets (ghosts).
-Some Thais believe that if one does bad things, you will end up being a phet in the afterlife.
+Some Thais believe that if one does bad things, you'll end up being a phet in the afterlife.
 It’s the main reason why many wats have this ghost image – to remind people to be kind to others.
 Read More...

-This stunning shrine located in a superb location at Saphan Hin Park in Phuket Town, Kiew Tien Keng must be one of the most beautiful places of worship in Phuket.
-It’s the only shrine that is located near the seashore and is considered the departure spot to send all gods/deities back to heaven on the final night of the Vegetarian Festival.
-It’s where the colourful parades of each shrine officially come to an end when a normal diet can resume.
+Kiew Tien Keng is a stunning shrine in a superb location at Saphan Hin Park in Phuket Town.
+It must be one of the most beautiful places of worship in Phuket.
+It’s the only shrine that's located near the seashore and is considered the departure spot to send all gods/deities back to heaven on the final night of the Vegetarian Festival.
+It’s where the colourful parades of each shrine officially come to an end, when a normal diet can resume.
 Read More...

 Kathu Shrine has shared a long history with Phuket’s Vegetarian Festival and is known as the original home of the festival.
-Rumor has it that a Chinese opera from mainland China came to town and without any particular reasons, members of this group started to fall ill.
-After a while they realised that they had forgotten to carry on with their important traditional vegetarian diet.
-Finally, they held a vegetarian diet ceremony at their temporary opera house at Kathu and within no time all the sickness and problems amazingly disappeared.
+Rumour has it that a Chinese opera from mainland China came to town and, without any particular reason, members of this group started to fall ill.
+After a while, they realised that they had forgotten to carry on with their important traditional vegetarian diet.
+Finally, they held a vegetarian diet ceremony at their temporary opera house in Kathu and all the sickness and problems amazingly disappeared.
 Locals couldn’t believe their eyes when witnessing what had happened.
 They too participated in the ceremony and have been carrying it on until today.
 This is the roots of the great annual Vegetarian Festival that Phuket is known for.
 Read More...